chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Deleting Projects

 To delete a project, navigate to the Projects list under the **Settings** tab.
-Find the project you wish to delete in the list, select the menu at the right side of the column, and click `Delete Project`.
+Find the project you wish to delete in the list, select the menu at the end of the row, and select `Delete Project`.

 When a project is deleted, it is removed from any resource assigned to the project.
 For ingested resources, it could take several hours for every resource to be removed from the project.
 If the resource was only in the deleted project then that resource will become unassigned.